yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 }
 ```

-* internal_size - The size in bytes for the internal FlashIAP block device.
-This should enable together with the internal_base_address to adjust exactly the size and location where the block device resides on memory.
-If not defined the block device will try to get the maximum size available.
-* internal_base_address - The address where the block device start.
-This helps to prevent collisions with other needs like firmware updates.
-If not defined the start address will be set to the first sector after the application code ends
-* rbp_number_of_entries - set the number of entries allowed for rollback protection.
-The default is set to 64.

 For this configuration please define the section of the internal storage that will be used for data, by defining these parameters: internal_base_address and internal_size.
 If not defined, the storage will start in the first sector immediately after the end of the application.
 This can reduce the ability to update the application with a bigger one.

 ### TDB_External